 Surf a wave at Hell's Mouth, Llyn Peninsula

 Surfing is a great sport for fitness and the beauty of it is, that you are never too old to learn.
 Hell's Mouth, although it sounds ominous, is one of the finest surfing spots in Wales.
-Hire a board, spring into action and you are sure catch a few waves.
+Hire a board, spring into action and you sure to catch a few waves.
 Beware, though as you will most certainly get the surfing bug!
 Starting this new hobby during spring in Wales is a great way to dodge the summer crowds too!

 Pick up fresh, local ingredients for a picnic at Rhug Farm Shop